tokio-rs/website/content/docs/futures/spawning.md

 of logic that executes independently from other tasks.
 It is similar to [Go's goroutine] and [Erlang's process], but asynchronous.
 In other words, tasks are asynchronous green threads.
-Tasks are spawned for similar reasons that threads are spawned in syhnchronous code, but spawning a task with Tokio is extremely lightweight.
+Tasks are spawned for similar reasons that threads are spawned in synchronous code, but spawning a task with Tokio is extremely lightweight.

 Previous examples defined a future and passed that future to `tokio::run`.
 This resulted in a task being spawned onto Tokio's runtime to execute the provided future.
-Additional tasks may be spanwed by calling `tokio::spawn`, but only from code that is already running on a Tokio task.
+Additional tasks may be spawned by calling `tokio::spawn`, but only from code that is already running on a Tokio task.
 One way to think about it is the future passed to `tokio::run` is the "main function".